-Mitochondria are dynamic networks contained within eukaryotic cells morphologically enclosed by a double membrane.
-The mitochondrial inner membrane (mtIM) shows dynamic tubular to disk-shaped cristae that separate the mitochondrial matrix, i.e., the negatively charged internal mitochondrial compartment, from the intermembrane space; the latter being positively charged and enclosed by the mitochondrial outer membrane (mtOM).
+Mitochondria form dynamic networks within eukaryotic cells and are morphologically enclosed by a double membrane.
+The mitochondrial inner membrane (mtIM) shows dynamic exhibits tubular to disk-shaped cristae that separate the mitochondrial matrix, i.e., the negatively charged internal mitochondrial compartment, from the intermembrane space; the latter being enclosed by the mitochondrial outer membrane (mtOM) and positively charged with respect to the matrix.
 The mtIM contains the non-bilayer phospholipid cardiolipin, which is not present in any other eukaryotic cellular membrane.
-Cardiolipin promotes the formation of respiratory supercomplexes (SC InIIInIVn), which are supramolecular assemblies based upon specific, though dynamic interactions between individual respiratory complexes (Greggio et al. 2017; Lenaz et al. 2017).
+Cardiolipin stabilizes and promotes the formation of respiratory supercomplexes (SC I_nIII_nIV_n), which are supramolecular assemblies based upon specific, though dynamic interactions between individual respiratory complexes (Greggio et al. 2017; Lenaz et al. 2017).
 Membrane fluidity exerts an influence on functional properties of proteins incorporated in the membranes (Waczulikova et al. 2007).
-In addition to mitochondrial movement along microtubules, mitochondrial morphology can change in response to energy requirements of the cell via processes known as fusion and fission, through which mitochondria communicate within a network, and in response to intracellular stress factors causing swelling and ultimately permeability transition.
+In addition to mitochondrial movement along microtubules, mitochondrial morphology can change in response to energy requirements of the cell via processes known as fusion and fission, through which mitochondria communicate within a network (Chan 2006).
+Intracellular stress factors may cause shrinking or swelling of the mitochondrial matrix, that can ultimately result in permeability transition.

-Mitochondria are the structural and functional elements of cell respiration.
-Mitochondrial respiration is the reduction of oxygen by electron transfer coupled to electrochemical proton translocation across the mtIM.
-In the process of oxidative phosphorylation (OXPHOS), the catabolic reaction of oxygen consumption is electrochemically coupled to the transformation of energy in the form of adenosine triphosphate (ATP; Mitchell 1961, 2011).
-Mitochondria are the powerhouses of the cell which contain the machinery of the OXPHOS-pathways, including transmembrane respiratory complexes (proton pumps with FMN, Fe-S and cytochrome b, c, aa3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); F-ATPase or ATP synthase; the enzymes of the tricarboxylic acid cycle, fatty acid and aminoacid oxidation; transporters of ions, metabolites and co-factors; iron/sulphur cluster synthesis; and mitochondrial kinases related to energy transfer pathways.
+Mitochondria are the structural and functional elementary components of cell respiration.
+Mitochondrial respiration is the reduction of molecular oxygen by electron transfer coupled to electrochemical proton translocation across the mtIM.
+In the process of oxidative phosphorylation (OXPHOS), the catabolic reaction of oxygen consumption electrochemically coupled to the transformation of energy in the form of adenosine triphosphate (ATP; Mitchell 1961, 2011).
+Mitochondria are the powerhouses of the cell which contain the machinery of the OXPHOS-pathways, including transmembrane respiratory complexes (proton pumps with FMN, Fe-S and cytochrome b, c, aa_3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); F-ATPase or ATP synthase; the enzymes of the tricarboxylic acid cycle, fatty acid and amino acid oxidation; transporters of ions, metabolites and co-factors; iron/sulphur cluster synthesis; and mitochondrial kinases related to energy transfer pathways.
 The mitochondrial proteome comprises over 1,200 proteins (Calvo et al. 2015; 2017), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are relatively well known (e.g., proteins regulating mitochondrial biogenesis or apoptosis), while others are still under investigation, or need to be identified (e.g., alanine transporter).
-Only lately it is possible to use the mammalian mitochondrial proteome to discover and characterize the genetic basis of mitochondrial diseases (Williams et al. 2016; Palmfeldt and Bross 2017).
+Only recently has it been possible to use the mammalian mitochondrial proteome to discover and characterize the genetic basis of mitochondrial diseases (Williams et al. 2016; Palmfeldt and Bross 2017).

+Mitochondria can traverse cell boundaries in a process known as horizontal mitochondrial transfer (Torralba et al. 2016).
 There is a constant crosstalk between mitochondria and the other cellular components.
 The crosstalk between mitochondria and endoplasmic reticulum is involved in the regulation of calcium homeostasis, cell division, autophagy, differentiation, and anti-viral signaling (Murley and Nunnari 2016).
 Mitochondria contribute to the formation of peroxisomes, which are hybrids of mitochondrial and ER-derived precursors (Sugiura et al. 2017).
-Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at both the transcriptional and post-translational level.
+Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at transcriptional, post-translational and epigenetic levels.
 Cell signalling modules contribute to homeostatic regulation throughout the cell cycle or even cell death by activating proteostatic modules (e.g., the ubiquitin-proteasome and autophagy-lysosome/vacuole pathways; specific proteases like LON) and genome stability modules in response to varying energy demands and stress cues (Quiros et al. 2016).
 Acetylation is a post-translational modification capable of influencing the bioenergetic response, with clinically significant implications for health and disease (Carrico et al. 2018).
-Mitochondria can traverse cell boundaries in a process known as horizontal mitochondrial transfer between cells (Torralba et al. 2016).